Introduction

 The provisions of the election of the President are laid down in Article 54 of the Constitution of India.
 The Presidential and Vice-Presidential Election Act 1952 led to the establishment of this Constitutional provision.

-Qualifications to become the President of India
+Qualifications to Become the President of India

 The qualification of be the President of India are given below: